Outdoor ice skating in southern Maine

 1158 Riverside St., Portland

 A city-owned golf course turns out to the be the perfect spot for a pair of side-by-side rinks totaling 20,000 square feet of ice.
-The smaller of the two rinks is lit at night, and they’re both free and open to the public around the clock.
-No rentals available.
+The ice rinks are located on the North Course using the access road by maintenance building at end of parking lot.
+The smaller rink is lit at night, and they’re both free and open to the public around the clock.
+Bring your own skates.
 For more info: riversidegolfcourseme.com.

 Photo of Payson Park by Amy Paradysz.